openseadragon/openseadragon/CONTRIBUTING.md

 OpenSeadragon is truly a community project; we welcome your involvement!

 When contributing, please attempt to match the code style already in the codebase.
-However, we are in the process of changing our code style (see #456), so avoid spaces inside parentheses and square brackets.
+However, we are in the process of changing our code style (see issue [#456](https://github.com/openseadragon/openseadragon/issues/456)), so avoid spaces inside parentheses and square brackets.
 Note that we use four spaces per indentation stop.
 For easier setup you can also install [EditorConfig](http://editorconfig.org/) if your IDE is supported.
 For more thoughts on code style, see [idiomatic.js](https://github.com/rwldrn/idiomatic.js/).

 When fixing bugs and adding features, when appropriate please also: